msuribec/AnalisisNumerico/README.md

 ### Bracketing methods

-![Window for bracketing methods](https://i.imgur.com/ZcK108H.png "Window for bracketing methods" )
+![Window for bracketing methods](https://i.imgur.com/ZcK108H.png "Window for bracketing methods" ) Window for bracketing methods

-![Example of input for the bisection method](https://i.imgur.com/yAESoMJ.png)
+![Example of input for the bisection method](https://i.imgur.com/yAESoMJ.png) Example of input for the bisection method

 ### Open methods